Anthony Warlow: Personal life

-He was found to be suffering from Non-Hodgkin's Lymphoma in 1992, during the early publicity for the arena production of Jesus Christ Superstar where he was to appear as Pilate.
+Warlow was found to be suffering from Non-Hodgkin's Lymphoma in 1992, during the early publicity for the arena production of Jesus Christ Superstar where he was to appear as Pontius Pilate.
 He had to put his career on hold for about a year while he dealt with the disease.
 He returned to the performance circuit in the second half of 1993 with a national concert tour for the launch of his Back in the Swing album.
 He has since done promotional work for the Leukaemia Foundation of Australia.

 His fourth solo album, Midnight Dreaming, reached the top ten of the Australian Aria Charts.
 Warlow also briefly appeared on the ARIA Singles Chart in 1998 with the double A-side single "Beauty School Dropout/My Prayer".
 Warlow was back on television, in a concert performance, on the night of 24 December 2006 (the concert was shown by the Australian Broadcasting Corporation).